tokamak-network/papers/cryptoeconomics/tokamak-cryptoeconomics-en.md

     g.
-As part of the Optimistic Rollup protocol, in order to have transferred assets from L1 into L2, a user would have had to transfer its L1 assets to a token bridge, which is a smart contract that will lock the asset and communicate with a L2 – based Sequencer for such Sequencer to then relay the instructions to a token bridge on L2 to mint a corresponding amount of the same asset (in a wrapped form) on the L2 layer.
+As part of the Optimistic Rollup protocol, in order to have transferred assets from L1 into L2, a user would have had to transfer its L1 assets to a token bridge, which is a smart contract that will lock the asset and communicate with a L2 – based L2 Operator for such L2 Operator to then relay the instructions to a token bridge on L2 to mint a corresponding amount of the same asset (in a wrapped form) on the L2 layer.

     h.
 If a user initiates a transaction to withdraw assets locked on the Ethereum layer (L1), the reverse process occurs.
-The user will deposit the corresponding L2 assets and submit a withdrawal request to the L2 token bridge, which will then have to be processed by the Sequencer (and would be subject to the abovementioned DTD period).
-If there is no successful Challenge during the DTD period, the withdrawal request will be relayed by the Sequencer to the L1 token bridge where the relevant assets will be released on the L1 layer and the corresponding assets on the L2 token bridge will be burnt.
+The user will deposit the corresponding L2 assets and submit a withdrawal request to the L2 token bridge, which will then have to be processed by the L2 Operator (and would be subject to the abovementioned DTD period).
+If there is no successful Challenge during the DTD period, the withdrawal request will be relayed by the L2 Operator to the L1 token bridge where the relevant assets will be released on the L1 layer and the corresponding assets on the L2 token bridge will be burnt.

     i.
 Due to the above DTD period, the Tokamak Network permits users to act as fast withdrawal